gabefletch/optimal-v11/README.md

 Gabe Fletcher is part of Webflow's Student Program and receives a license for Webflow for free.

 ### What happened to Bootstrap Studio Development?
 Despite Gabe Fletcher being a registered member of GitHub's Student Developer Program, Bootstrap Studio refused to recognize this.
+Since Optimal has no direct funding, purchasing Bootstrap Studio or any other development application without a student license is not possible.
 Webflow will also deliver a faster turn around time for updates and v10.0.4 to v11 asset migration than possible with Bootstrap by maintaining the same general codebase.